MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Remove-SiteMailboxProvisioningPolicy.md

 ms.reviewer:
 ---

-# Remove-SiteMailboxProvisioningPolicy
+ProvisioningPolicy

 ## SYNOPSIS
 This cmdlet is available only in on-premises Exchange.

+Use the Remove-SiteMailboxProvisioningPolicy cmdlet to remove site mailbox provisioning policies.

 Site mailboxes were deprecated in Exchange Online and SharePoint Online in 2017.
 For more information, see [Deprecation of Site Mailboxes](https://techcommunity.microsoft.com/t5/microsoft-sharepoint-blog/deprecation-of-site-mailboxes/ba-p/93028).

-Use the Remove-SiteMailboxProvisioningPolicy cmdlet to remove site mailbox provisioning policies.

 For information about the parameter sets in the Syntax section below, see [Exchange cmdlet syntax](https://docs.microsoft.com/powershell/exchange/exchange-cmdlet-syntax).